Are cookie banners illegal?

 How does the decision influence the ad industry?

-In a landmark ruling, the Belgian APD has now decided that sharing the TC string with hundreds of partners violates the General Data Protection Regulation.
+In a landmark ruling, the Belgian APD has decided in 2022 - which was now confirmed by the Brussels court - that sharing the TC string with hundreds of partners violates the General Data Protection Regulation.
 According to the supervisory authority, the system used by advertisers to collect consent for targeted advertising on the Internet does not comply with the principles of legality and fairness.

 In its ruling, the Belgian APD has issued a fine of 250,000 euros against the advertising association IAB Europe, which develops and operates the TCF mechanism.
-Furthermore, IAB must now delete the personal data already collected.
-Far more significantly, however, are the conditions that APD is imposing on the advertising industry to continue using the Transparency and Consent Framework at all.
+Furthermore, IAB must now delete the personal data already collected - which is worth a goldmine to the ad industry.
+How much?
+This can be estimated by looking at a similar ruling imposed on Google in 2024 which forced the tech giant to delete $5 billion worth of user data illegally collected in Incognito Mode.
+Even more significantly, however, are the conditions that the Belgian APD is imposing on the advertising industry to continue using the Transparency and Consent Framework at all.

-Thousands of website operators, almost all online media and also large advertising companies such as Google and Amazon use the mechanism to pass on the supposed consent of users to the processing of their personal data for advertising purposes.
+Thousands of website operators, almost all online media and also large advertising companies such as Google, Microsoft, Amazon, X, and others use the mechanism to pass on the supposed consent of users to the processing of their personal data for advertising purposes.

 Hielke Hijmans, Chairman of the Litigation Chamber of the Belgian APD says: